Looking for a supermarket in Amsterdam?

 Bags – Dutch supermarkets do not offer free plastic bags, although you can take the flimsy fruit/veg polythene bags for free.
-Strong plastic bags are available for sale.
+Strong plastic bags or cotton “bags for life”are available for sale.

 Bottle deposits – If you buy glass beer bottles or large plastic water/soft drink bottles you have to pay a refundable deposit (statiegeld) of €0.10 or €0.25 respectively.
 Beer crates are charged at €1.50.
-The empties can be returned to a special machine at any supermarket – put all the bottles in then press the button to get a refund receipt which can be used at the checkout.
+The empties can be returned to a special machine at any supermarket – put all the bottles in then press the button to get a refund receipt which can be redeemed at the checkout.

 Peak hours – Supermarkets in the Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
 Try to avoid peak times if at all possible!

 Organic – Most supermarkets will sell a limited range of organic (bio) products in store.
-Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic shopping guide to Amsterdam
+Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic food shopping guide to Amsterdam

 Check the receipt – There can be the occasional discrepancy between marked prices and what goes through at the till.
 If you spot an error against you then go to the till or service desk and ask for the price difference to be refunded.

 By shopping at one of the Amsterdam markets you can sometimes find cheaper prices for fruit/veg and other items than in supermarkets.

 Albert Heijn (AH) is the premium supermarket chain in the Netherlands, run by the multinational Ahold group.
 It has dozens of store locations in Amsterdam.